ybbond/ybbond/content/posts/About GoatCounter the Analytics Tool I Use.md

 ID: 1590169657
 ---

 I like to develop website.
 I also like to write blogs, poems, post mortem, thoughts, tutorial, anything.
-I enjoy doing those things that even if I can't publish (some of) them, I've got more experience and I feel good.
+I enjoy doing those things that even if I cannot publish (some of) them, I've got more experience and I feel good.

 But.